renpy/renpy/sphinx/source/config.rst

 .. var:: config.image_cache_size = 8

-    This is used to set the size of the image cache, as a multiple of the screen size.
+    This is used to set the size of the :ref:`image cache <images>`, as a multiple of the screen size.
 This number is multiplied by the size of the screen, in pixels, to get the size of the image cache in pixels.

     If set too large, this can waste memory.
 If set too small, images can be repeatedly loaded, hurting performance.